Read the Seattle Weekly review by T.S. Flock HERE.

 Orange Dust opens November 5, 2015 and continues at BONFIRE through January 28, 2016.
 Receptions each First Thursday of November, December, and January, with newly unearthed acquisitions installed each month.

 BONFIRE, a contemporary art gallery located in the historic Panama Hotel at 603 South Main Street in Seattle’s International District, connects people through art, culture and design.
 The gallery is open 12pm to 5pm, Tuesday through Saturday and by appointment at 206.790.1073.
 For more details visit www.thisisbonfire.com

 All artwork and photos by Troy Gua unless otherwise noted.

-The window installations hold obesity-proportioned caskets made from sugar and plastic, and orange flocked plaster Dorito pyramids, to represent both below and above ground burial chambers.
+The window installations hold obesity-proportioned caskets made from sugar and plastic on one side, and orange flocked plaster Dorito pyramids on the other, to represent both below and above ground burial chambers.

 Another American Pastime (Just Do It)